 Eyelid Surgery (Blepharoplasty)

 Fortunately, a fairly short, outpatient surgery with minimal discomfort is available.
 Blepharoplasty, or eyelid surgery, is a surgical procedure that can minimize the factors that contribute to an “older” or “tired” appearance.
-Blepharoplasty can provide a powerful improvement in the patient’s appearance, but should not produce an artificial look.
-The effect is additive, and when combined with other treatments, including Botox, dermal fillers, medical grade skin care and even facelift, this surgery can provide in a youthful and rested result.
+Blepharoplasty can provide a powerful improvement in the patient’s appearance, but should not produce an artificial look, and when combined with other treatments, including Botox, dermal fillers, medical-grade skincare, and even a facelift, this surgery can provide a youthful and rested result.

 The most common complaints of patients requesting blepharoplasty include drooping upper eyelids, “bags” under the eyes, and an overall tired or weary appearance.
-Patients who have these concerns may be appropriate candidates for the blepharoplasty surgery.
-If these problems are of concern, please contact Dr. Stanley Harper for a consultation for a consultation and evaluation.
+Patients who have these concerns may be appropriate candidates for blepharoplasty surgery.
+If these problems are of concern, please contact Dr. Stanley Harper for a consultation and evaluation.